Legal education in India: History

 India has a recorded legal history starting from the Vedic ages and some sort of civil law system may have been in place during the Bronze Age and the Indus Valley civilization.
 Law as a matter of religious prescriptions and philosophical discourse has an illustrious history in India.
-Emanating from the Vedas, the Upanishads and other religious texts, it was a fertile field enriched by practitioners from different Hindu philosophical schools and later by Jains and Buddhists.Secular law in India varied widely from region to region and from ruler to ruler.
+Emanating from the Vedas, the Upanishads, and other religious texts, it was a fertile field enriched by practitioners from different Hindu philosophical schools and later by Jains and Buddhists.
+Secular law in India varied widely from region to region and from ruler to ruler.
 Court systems for civil and criminal matters were essential features of many ruling dynasties of ancient India.
-Excellent vedic court systems existed under the Mauryas (321-185 BCE) with epics like Arthashastra defining law and Manusmrithi or Manusmriti defining royal duties.
-After the shift from Mughal legal system, the advocates under that regimen, “vakils”, too followed suit, though they mostly continued their earlier role as client representatives.
-The doors of the newly created Supreme Courts were barred to Indian practitioners as right of audience was limited to members of English, Irish and Scottish professional bodies.
-Subsequent rules and statutes culminating in the Legal Practitioners Act of 1846 which opened up the profession regardless of nationality or religion.
+Excellent Vedic court systems existed under the Mauryas (321-185 BCE) with epics like Arthashastra defining law and Manusmriti defining royal duties.
+After the shift from the Mughal legal system, the advocates under that regimen, “vakils”, too followed suit, though they mostly continued their earlier roles as client representatives.
+The doors of the newly created Supreme Courts were barred to Indian practitioners as the right of audience was limited to members of English, Irish, and Scottish professional bodies.
+Subsequent rules and statutes culminated in the Legal Practitioners Act of 1846 which opened up the profession regardless of nationality or religion.

-In India, legal education has been traditionally offered as a three years graduate degree.
-However the structure has been changed since 1987.
-Law degrees in India are granted and conferred in terms of the Advocates Act, 1961, which is a law passed by the Parliament both on the aspect of legal education and also regulation of conduct of legal profession.
+In India, legal education has been traditionally offered as a three-year graduate degree.
+However, the structure has been changed since 1987.
+Law degrees in India are granted and conferred in terms of the Advocates Act, 1961, which is a law passed by the Parliament both on the aspect of legal education and also the regulation of the conduct of the legal profession.
 Under the Act, the Bar Council of India is the supreme regulatory body to regulate the legal profession in India and also to ensure the compliance of the laws and maintenance of professional standards by the legal profession in the country.

-To this regard, the Bar Council of India prescribes the minimum curriculum required to be taught in order for an institution to be eligible for the grant of a law degree.
-The Bar Council also carries on a period supervision of the institutions conferring the degree and evaluates their teaching methodology and curriculum and having determined that the institution meets the required standards, recognizes the institution and the degree conferred by it.
+To this regard, the Bar Council of India prescribes the minimum curriculum required to be taught for an institution to be eligible for the grant of a law degree.
+The Bar Council also carries on a period of supervision of the institutions conferring the degree and evaluates their teaching methodology and curriculum and having determined that the institution meets the required standards, recognizes the institution and the degree conferred by it.

 Traditionally the degrees that were conferred carried the title of LL.B.
 (Bachelor of Laws) or B.L.
 (Bachelor of Law).
 The eligibility requirement for these degrees was that the applicant already have a Bachelor's degree in any subject from a recognized institution.
 Thereafter the LL.B. / B.L. course was for three years, upon the successful completion of which the applicant was granted either degree.